malectricasoftware/.github/profile/README.md

 ```
 roles: dev, co founder, security researcher
 about:
 Almost a decade of experience in both development and cybersecurity, and a focus on creative problem solving.
 Lead me to develop novel and innovative tooling.
-And aid in my finding obscure vulnerabilities
+And aid in my finding obscure vulnerabilities.
 ```

 ## proleetariat